Cheesecake Brownies

 Ingredient notes

 • Brownie mix: Take note of the package instructions and round up all of the ingredients (such as oil, eggs, or water) you’ll need to prepare them according to the manufacturer’s recipe.
-You can also make brownies from scratch if you prefer.
+You can also make brownies from scratch if you prefer (the recipe is made with cocoa powder, espresso, unsweetened chocolate, bitterwsweet chocolate, and both butter and oil).

 • Sour cream: This adds the signature cheesecake tang to the top layer.

-• Chocolate chips: Choose semi-sweet, milk, or dark based on what you have handy or prefer.
+• Chocolate chips: Choose semi-sweet chocolate chips, milk chocolate chips, or dark chocolate based on what you have handy or prefer.

 Step-by-step instructions

-1. Adjust the oven rack to the lowest position and preheat oven to 350 degrees.
-Make a foil sling for a 9-inch by 13-inch baking pan.
-The first sheet should be 13 inches wide and the second sheets should be 9 inches wide.
-Lay sheets of foil in pan perpendicular to each other with extra foil hanging over the edges of the pan.
+1. Adjust the oven rack to the lowest position and preheat the oven to 350 degrees.
+Make an aluminum foil sling for a 9-inch by 13-inch baking pan.
+The first sheet should be 13 inches wide and the second sheet should be 9 inches wide.
+Lay sheets of foil in the pan perpendicular to each other with extra foil hanging over the edges of the pan.
 Push foil into corners and up the sides of the pan, smooth foil flush to pan.
 Coat the foil with nonstick spray.

-1. Prepare the brownie mix according to the package directions and pour into the prepared pan.
+1. Whisk together the brownie batter according to the package directions (or in a large bowl with an electric mixer) and pour into the prepared pan, stirring the last few strokes by hand to ensure all the mix is off the bottom of the bowl.
 Bake until top of brownie is shiny and center is almost set, about 15 minutes.

 A cake pan with brownies.